durban/choam/README.md

     - STM transactions usually have a way of raising/handling errors (e.g., `MonadError`); `Rxn` has no such feature (of course return values can encode errors with `Option`, `Either`, or similar).
+    - Some STM systems allow access to transactional memory from non-transactional code; `Rxn` doesn't support this, the contents of an `r: Ref[A]` can only be accessed from inside a `Rxn` (although there is a read-only escape hatch: `r.unsafeInvisibleRead`).
   - Similarities between `Rxn`s and STM transactions include the following:
     - atomicity, consistency, isolation (TODO: explain that there are some differences)
   - Some STM implementations: